 Its no-logging claims were even proven in a real-world case in 2019.
 Proton VPN was mandated to release logs to help identify a user, but it had nothing to share since identifiable logs were non-existent.

 However, concerns have arisen about Proton VPN's compliance with legally binding requests, particularly after the 2021 IP logging controversy with Proton Mail.
-In this case, the company confirmed the IP address of a user for the French authorities.
+In this case, the company confirmed a user's IP address for the French authorities.

 This incident sparked concerns about Proton AG's dedication to online privacy.
 The company clarified that it was legally required to log the customer's IP address due to a Swiss court order.
 However, the latest 2024 independent audit confirmed that Proton VPN remains true to its promises.
 There have also been no cases like this specifically related to the VPN.